Finding and using UNSPSC codes

 A screenshot of a spreadsheet that is open in Microsoft Excel, with the UNSPSC-Code column and the UNSPSC-Description-eng column highlighted.

-Once you find a relevant UNSPSC code, you can use it to search for tender notices in the CanadaBuys tendering service.
-See the section Using the UNSPSC codes for steps on how to use the codes to search.
+Once you find a relevant UNSPSC, you can use it to search for tender notices in the CanadaBuys tendering service.
+See the section Use UNSPSC to search by product or service for steps on how to use the codes to search.

 Related articles